sp8cky/Space-Survivor/README.md

 - Player shooting: Press the spacebar to shoot bullets and destroy enemy invaders.
 - Enemy invaders: Enemy units move horizontally and descend gradually towards the player.
 - Score system: Players earn points by shooting down enemy invaders.
 The current score is displayed on the screen.
 - Health system: Players start with a certain amount of health.
-Colliding with enemy invaders decreases health, and when health reaches zero, the game ends.
+Player can gain and loose health to collision with items or enemies and when health reaches zero, the game ends.

 ## Customization Options:
 - Adjust player movement speed: Players can tweak the movement speed of the player character in the PlayerController script.